Energy Technology List home

 1.2 Definitions

-White light emitting diode (LED) lighting modules for backlit illuminated signs are products which provide white light by means of solid state lighting to illuminate signage.
+The white LED lighting modules used for backlit illuminated signs are products that provide white light by means of solid-state lighting technology to illuminate signage.

-The technology is used to internally illuminated box signs and built up letters using white LEDs and modules, in combination with appropriate control gear, in both internal and external applications.
+This technology is used to internally illuminate box signs and built-up letters using white LEDs and modules, in combination with appropriate control gear, in both internal and external applications.

 1.3 Requirements